 How are ASHA CEUs awarded?

-- You attend a course registered for ASHA CEUs and fill out the ASHA CEU participant form.
+- You attend a course registered for ASHA CEUs and request to earn ASHA CEUs.
 The Provider is responsible for sending your information to the CE Registry, the CE Registry awards the ASHA CEUs, and your CE Registry transcript is updated.

 What are the benefits of earning ASHA CEUs?

 - Using the ASHA CE Registry is the only way to earn ASHA CEUs.
 It is a convenient, safe and efficient way to keep track of your participation in professional development.

 - State license: All state regulatory SLP and audiology boards accept the ASHA CE transcript as valid documentation. (*Contact your state board about specific guidelines on course content and format.)

 - Keeping your CCC current: ASHA CEUs are accepted for CCC maintenance requirements.
 If you should be audited, and have all of your required hours on the CE Registry, you will not need to submit proof of attendance for your 30-hour requirement.
 Please contact the Certification department at email@example.com if you have questions.